Luucaaas/Challenge_DataViz/README.md

 ### Struggeled on :

+- Finding the purpose of the challenge among the quantity of data
 - Loading the .log data
 - Understand what's inside the data
 - How does the KPIs are calculated